grigory-rechistov/ilab-simics/README.md

 # License

-Licenses of third-party components are provided within the corresponding directories.
+Licenses for third-party components are provided within the corresponding directories.

 # Source code